TCLamnidis/BareBonesBash/README.md

 ## Asking the computer for help (it loves helping people)

 As we just learned, the FASTQ file we've been playing with is compressed, _Zipped_, if you will.
-We constantly compress files in multiple different ways (bams are another example of a compressed file), but **why?** As the name suggests, compression saves disk space, so we can have more files stored on our system.
+We constantly compress files in multiple different ways, but **why?** As the name suggests, compression saves disk space, so we can have more files stored on our system.

 An everyday example of the benefits of compression comes from music.
-To keep the calculations smaller we'll take a time machine back to 2001 when having one of these things made you instantly popular and better geared than James Bond _\[tech-savvy Pierce Brosnan, not the trigger-happy Daniel Craig]_:
+To keep the calculations smaller we'll take a time machine back to 2001, when having one of these things made you instantly popular and better geared than James Bond _\[tech-savvy Pierce Brosnan, not the trigger-happy Daniel Craig]_:

 <p align="center"><img title="Source: https://everymac.com/systems/apple/ipod/specs/ipod.html" src="https://everymac.com/images/cpu_pictures/apple_ipod.jpg" width="20%"></p>

-That amazing piece of technology came with a storage space of 5GB, whie an uncompressed music album takes up 640MB of space. **THAT IS 7.8125 ALBUMS!**
+That amazing piece of technology came with a storage space of 5GB, while an uncompressed music album takes up 640MB of space. **THAT IS 7.8125 ALBUMS!**
 At 20 songs per album, that makes less than 160 songs total!
 "But my iPod had 800 songs in it, and still had space!"
 I hear you thinking.
 That's mp3